TechMediaToday

 The future of field services will unfold many aspects that are yet ambiguous, one thing that is certainly redefining, transforming, and perhaps leading the field services is the Internet of Things.

-The capacity of IoT gets magnified by many folds in collaboration with mobile solutions and big data.
+IoT gets magnified by many folds in collaboration with mobile solutions and big data.
 Getting on board with IoT, mobile solutions and Big data can give a huge advantage to organizations.

 Microsoft research states that the use of mobile solutions for managing field operations can show remarkable improvements like 65% improved customer service, 33% faster response to ad-hoc or unexpected events, 29% increased service requests, and 42% increased competition in services and products.